Yahni: History

-A meat stew named yakhni originated in Medieval Persia.
+A meat stew named yakhni originated as a Medieval Iranian cuisine.
 The name derives from the covered clay pot in which it was originally cooked.
 The meaning of the Persian word is "store of food".
-Different varieties of this dish later spread eastwards to Afghanistan, Uzbekistan and South Asia and westwards to the Ottoman Empire reaching the Levant and the Balkans.
+Different varieties of this dish later spread eastwards to Afghanistan, Uzbekistan and much later to South Asia and westwards to the Ottoman Empire reaching the Levant and the Balkans.

 Varieties

 In Iranian cuisine, yakhni is a meat stew akin to khoresh, while yakhni-polow is a pilaf cooked in a stew.

-In Arab (especially Palestinian), Greek, and Turkish cuisines, it is a stew of meat, fish, or vegetables in a browned-onion base with tomatoes and olive oil.
+In Arab, Albanian, Greek, and Turkish cuisines, it is a stew of meat, fish, or vegetables in a browned-onion base with tomatoes and olive oil.
 In Bulgarian cuisine, sunflower oil is used instead of olive oil.

+In the northern Indian subcontinent, yakhni refers to stock or broth of beef, chicken, lamb or mutton.
+It is touted for its health benefits and is often the base for many foods including pulao (a pilaf) and other shorbas (soups).
+In Kashmiri cuisine, yakhni is a light, yogurt-based meat dish, usually made with mutton or chicken.
+Flavored with fennel, ginger, and cardamom, it has a delicate, aromatic taste and is commonly served with rice.